hackboyMcHack/bronco/index.md

 Bronco Unleashed features a rudimentary dashboard which provides all the information the official app does, except the map.
 You will probably want to use a standalone navigation app anyway, because the official one sucks.
 Right?

-#### Notification? why?

-Due to how the dashboard works, the app requires a background service.
-At this point I may as well show the info as a notification.
-If you don't like it, you can deny the app from pushing notifications in Android settings.

 #### Who is responsible if this f\*cks my bike up?

 You.
 I don't give you any guarantee that this app will even work so use it at your own risk.